 Thank you for your interest in studying at UCC and applying for UCC Foundation Scholarships.

-The UCC Foundation Scholarship
+The UCC Foundation Scholarships are CLOSED

 The UCC Foundation generally observes a limit of $4,000 per student, per academic year for Foundation scholarships.
 However, some exceptions may apply.